-Getting the chance to work at NASA's famous Jet Propulsion Lab (JPL), where Mars Rovers and the first successful interplanetary spacecraft were built, is the stuff dreams are made of.
-But for two University of Sydney Aeronautical Engineering students it's now a dream come true.
+Getting the chance to work at NASA’s famous Jet Propulsion Lab (JPL), where the Mars Rovers were built, is the stuff dreams are made of.
+But for two Aeronautical Engineering students it’s a dream come true.

 PhD candidate, Benjamin Morrell and final year Bachelor of Engineering Honours (Aeronautical) student, Marc Rigter are both heading to California for six-month placements with the trailblazing research facility that carries out robotic space and Earth science missions.

 While the students are contributing under different programs, they will both work on autonomous system projects for quadrotors, also known as drones.
 They will look into ways to improve how drones fly, navigate and maneuver around obstacles.

 Benjamin Morrell’s work at JPL will feed into his PhD thesis on simultaneous localisation and mapping for unmanned aerial vehicles.
 This focuses on the way drones can use landmarks to orientate themselves and map areas to plan a safe pathway.
 His PhD work to date in 3D mapping and path planning will be used by JPL to help the quadrotors work faster and more efficiently.
 This kind of research could be used in a disaster zone, allowing a drone to map out the damaged area and find injured people.

 “JLP is the ultimate place for an Australian to work if you’re interested in space”, Ben said.
 “They’re innovative, move at a fast pace and push the boundaries of technology in order to extend what we know about science.”